-Hybrid training explained: Run and lift for ultimate fitness
+Hybrid training explained: run and lift for ultimate fitness

 What not to do

-What you don't want to do is combine your existing strength program with a separate running program.
+What you don't want to do is combine your existing strength programme with a separate running programme.
 As Dearden explains, do this and you’ll just be doing two different workouts side-by-side – workouts that aren’t necessarily complimentary in the true spirit of hybrid training.
 It’s much better to blend them together, tweaking separate sessions to compliment your overall goals.

 "I do two days of strength work, two days running work, kind of focusing on speed and speed endurance.
 Then, I do one big conditioning session, building up that ability to move on fatigued legs.
 Just try to keep getting stronger."